pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Write text`:

 1. print the universe is cracked
-2. write down who are you
+2. write who are you
-3. write it down the universe is cracked
+3. write it who are you

 **Português**